 7. face new challenges

-Fearing failure, many self-doubters avoid new challenges in their lives.
-But how do you want to gain empowering experiences and experience yourself as competent if you deprive yourself of opportunities to do so?
+From Fear to fail, many self-doubters avoid new challenges in their lives.
+But how do you want to have empowering experiences and feel competent if you deprive yourself of opportunities to do so?

 8. do not identify with your doubts